haiiro-io/violet/contents/works/en/libzcareer.md

 ## Job Search

-The company’s mission is to provide a role model for women.
+The companies mission is to provide a role model for women.
 Unfortunately, the ratio of females in manager position is low in Japan.
 In the job offer detail screen, we showed the ratio of females in managerial positions, the rate of employees taking child-care leave, and testimonials with real employees.
 Working women often face issues with the workplace when they approach a life event.
 We decided to provide a functionality in which they can search for jobs by several purposes for a need of a career change.
 (For example: To come back from maternity leave / To keep working while raising children / To build new skills in another industry)

 ![libzcareer_03.jpg](https://mir-s3-cdn-cf.behance.net/project_modules/max_3840/bd6e7860419071.5a4c94f24132a.jpg)